 The Licensee shall cease works on water crossings/bridges, should the results of downstream monitoring under Part I, Item 11 exceed the upstream monitoring results for Total Suspended Solids concentration (mg/L) by twenty percent (20%).

-The Licensee shall only use Waste Rock and fill material for construction, including the construction of any infrastructure, from approved sources that have been demonstrated by appropriate geochemical analyses to not produce Acid Rock Drainage and to be Non-Metal Leaching, and free of contaminants.
+The Licensee shall use Waste Rock and fill material for construction, including the construction of any infrastructure, only from approved sources that have been demonstrated by appropriate geochemical analyses to not produce Acid Rock Drainage and to be Non-Metal Leaching, and free of contaminants.

 The Licensee shall monitor for signs of erosion and implement and maintain sediment and erosion control measures prior to and during the Construction and Operation where necessary to prevent entry of sediment into Water.